On algebraic structures of the Hochschild complex: Hochschild complex

 \subsubsection{2.
 Lie derivative:}

 The next operation is the infinitesimal Lie algebra action of $HH^*(A,A)$ on $HH_*(A,A)$ and is given by Cartan's formula

 Note that the Gerstenhaber bracket on $HH^*(A,A)$ becomes a (graded) Lie bracket after a shift of degrees by one.
 This explains also the sign convention below.
-The triple $i_f$, $L_f$ and $ B$ form a calculus \cite{CTS} that is,
+The three maps $i_f$, $L_f$ and $ B$ form a \emph{calculus}~\cite{CTS}, i.e.